stakewise/helm-charts/operator/README.md

 $ kubectl exec -ti operator-vault-2 -- vault operator unseal
 ```

-To verify if the Raft cluster has successfully been initialized, run the following.
+To verify if the Raft cluster has successfully been initialized, run the following:

 First, login using the root token on the `operator-vault-0` pod: